CNC Machine Tools

 Look under the resources tab!
 There you will find videos and user guide.

-The tool library and the post processor has to be downloaded to each computer you log into.
-Address for this is available from your instructor or the labs.
-Load this library and post processor into RhinoCAM.
+Make sure you have the correct tool library and post processor on computer you log into.
+Address for this is available from your instructor or the lab IT staff.

 SELECTING CUTTING TOOLS